Configure the serial console to support both BIOS and UEFI

 The environment is as follows:

-#2 Updated by Eric Loewenthal over 1 year ago
+#2 Updated by Eric Loewenthal almost 2 years ago

 The issue is that neither console displays the entirety of the boot process.
 The video console doesn't display the bootloader's menu and the serial console doesn't display a whole bunch of messages (including after boot - see serialconsole4.png - presumably because they're not being sent to this tty).

 The video console is the "graphical" console, in other words, the output is VGA (in this case, it is being viewed remotely via the IPMI iKVM application).
 FreeBSD identifies it as ttyv0.